aptech/docs/docs/CR-draw.rst

 Remarks
 -------

-draw is especially useful when used in conjunction with transparent windows.
+:func:`draw` is especially useful when used in conjunction with transparent windows.

 Examples
 ----------------